-Read this great article from Huffington Post on July 14, 2014 by Michael Feeley, Certified LIfe and Career Coach.
+Read this excellent article about coaching from Huffington Post on July 14, 2014 by Michael Feeley, Certified Life and Career Coach.

 Life Coaching Is Not Weird